 Create Transparency

-Social media is often the first stop for consumers when news breaks.
+When I read a jaw-dropping news story about a brand, social media is the first place I go to see how the brand will respond.
 And brands that do social media well capitalize on the opportunity to build trust by delivering transparency to their audience.

 Southwest Airlines is well known for using social media to communicate with their customers, delivering updates, and giving them information about where to go for more information.

-Now that we know how proper management can impact a company, we'll break down how your business can create a crisis contingency plan and integrate it into your customer service team.
+Now that you know how proper management can impact a company, we'll break down how your business can create a crisis contingency plan and integrate it into your customer service team.

-But before diving in, we have a free resource to help you prepare for almost any crisis.
+But before diving in, I have a free resource to help you prepare for almost any crisis.

 Social Media Crisis Management Plan Template